 TIP!
 You can easily take in Hjørundfjord and Geirangerfjord in a single trip.
 Read more

-5. Sognefjord — Queen of the Norwegian fjords
+5. Sognefjord — King of the Norwegian fjords

 Norway's longest fjord extends all the way to Jotunheimen National Park, which boasts no fewer than 24 of Norway's 25 highest peaks.